The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit: Introduction

 \subsection{Main results}

-To state our main results, we introduce some notations for norms and more notations will be clarified later on.
+To state our main results, we introduce some notations for norms right away.
+Further notations will be clarified later on.
 We first define the Fourier transform with respect to the variable $\bar{x}= (x,y)\in\T^2$ as

 Denoting a velocity weight by $w^l(\Fv)=(1+|\Fv|^2)^l$, then for $T>0$ we introduce the weighted norms

 Moreover, we set $\|f\|_\nu=\|f\|_{L^2_\nu}=\|\nu^{\frac{1}{2}}f\|_{L^2}=\|\nu^{\frac{1}{2}}f\|_2$.
 Furthermore, for fixed $\bar{k}\in \Z^2$ and $T>0$, we define the following mixture norms